bogdangavril/BHMLAI-Capstone/README.md

 - K-Nearest Neighbors is a data classification method for estimating the likelihood that a data point will become a member of one group or another based on what group the data points nearest to it belong
 - Logistic Regression is a statistical model that uses a logistic function to model a binary-dependent variable
 - Decision Tree Classifier is a supervised learning algorithm.
 In this algorithm, data are continuously split into smaller parts until it reaches its class.
-- Support Vector Classification is a supervised machine learning model that uses classification algorithms for two-group classification problems.
+- Support Vector Classification (SVC or SVM from Support Vector Machine) is a supervised machine learning model that uses classification algorithms for two-group classification problems.
 SVC works by mapping data points to a high-dimensional space and then finding the optimal hyperplane that divides the data into two classes

 5. Evaluate the models
 - the methods of evaluation are the score and ROC/AUC curve.
 ROC curve (receiver operating characteristic curve) is a graph showing the performance of a classification model at all classification thresholds and shows two parameters: true positive rate and false positive rate.
 AUC is the area under the ROC curve and ranges in value from 0 to 1.
 The closer to 1 is AUC the better the classification model is.